vishvAsa/notes/power/sustainability/energy_human-ambitions_finite-planet/4_going_forward.md

    [122]: Nunez (2019), "Climate 101: Ozone Depletion"
    20: An analogy is if your doctor told you to avoid monosodium-glutimate (MSG) in your food, you'd be able to find substitutes and still do fine.
 If your doctor asked you to avoid carbohydrates, protein, and fat- sort-of like the three fossil fuels that are the staple of our diet-we'd be down to what, exactly?
 Progress in eliminating MSG says little about prospects for addressing the much larger problem.
    21: It's one thing to rinse off (scrub) cans before putting them in the trash.
-It's another thing entirely to eliminate the production of trash (CO2) altogether.
+It's another thing entirely to eliminate the production of trash (CO2) altogether. have.
-   2022 T. W. Murphy, Jr.; Creative Commons Attribution-NonCommercial 4.0 International Lic.; Freely available at: https://escholarship.org/uc/energy_ambitions.have.
 Occasionally, the U.N. sponsors international pacts to set limits on CO2 emissions in a quest to limit the harm of climate change.
 The Kyoto Protocol of 1997 and Paris Agreement of 2015 are the most notable of these.
    Despite the best of intentions, the agreements have not yet shown effectiveness, in that CO2 rises faster than ever (Fig. 9.1; p.
 139).
 Countries fail to meet their target reductions, and suffer no penalties: what authority would enforce the targets, and how?
 Until people are willing to voluntarily use less and/or pay more for energy, these scientifically solid and well-meaning international agreements will lose out to political pressures for cheap comfort at a national level.
    19.2.1 Who Makes the Plan?
    19 A Plan Might Be Welcome 321